$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Results

-Figure~\ref{fig:mstar} also shows our estimates of the effective mass for $N=29, 49, 57$ electrons, which exhibit similar monotonically decreasing behavior as previous QMC data.
-However, in spite of visible finite size effect, our results suggest even smaller effective mass than Ref.~\cite{Drummond2013}.
-Such a prediction also appears to be consistent with the analytical result reported in Ref.~\cite{Asgari2009}, shown as the dashed line in \Fig{fig:mstar}, which is reliable in the weak-coupling region $r_s \rightarrow 0$.
-Since our data processing based on the entropy ratio \Eq{eq:entropy ratio} is less subject to artificial and tricky assumptions, the present approach offers a cleaner prediction on the effective mass of spin-polarized 2DEG.
+Figure~\ref{fig:mstar} also shows our estimates of the effective mass for $N=29, 49$ and $57$ electrons based on the entropy ratio \Eq{eq:entropy ratio}.
+We extract the interacting entropy by performing an exponentially-weighted moving average over the training epochs.
+The error bars take into account both the statistical uncertainties due to Monte Carlo sampling and the fluctuation of variational parameters due to noisy gradients~\cite{github}.
+The computed effective mass decreases monotonically with increasing interaction strength.
+In the small $r_s$ region, the predicted effective mass appears to converge well to the analytical result reported in Ref.~\cite{PhysRevB.79.235324}, shown as the green dashed line in \Fig{fig:mstar}, which is reliable in the weak-coupling limit $r_s \rightarrow 0$.
+However, our predictions are lower than previous QMC results~\cite{PhysRevB.87.045131,PhysRevB.88.035133} when $r_s$ is large.
+Such differences cannot be attributed to the remaining finite size errors~\cite{sm}.
+Since the present approach based on the entropy ratio \Eq{eq:entropy ratio} is less subject to \textit{ad hoc} assumptions and data processing schemes, we believe it offers a cleaner and more reliable prediction on the effective mass of spin-polarized 2DEG.

-On the experimental side, both enhanced~\cite{Shashkin2003} and later then suppressed~\cite{Padmanabhan2008, Gokmen2009} effective mass of the spin-polarized 2DEG are reported in different systems.
-The discrepancy was attributed to the valley degeneracy~\cite{Gangadharaiah2005,Goodrich2020} involved in the sample used in Ref.~\cite{Shashkin2003}.
-The experimental data~\cite{Padmanabhan2008, Gokmen2009} spread widely between our predictions and those of Refs.~\cite{Drummond2009,Drummond2013a,Drummond2013}~\footnote{We note that the indicated $r_s$ value of the same data plotted in Fig.~2 of Ref.~\cite{Asgari2009} and Fig.~9 of Ref.~\cite{Drummond2013a} differs by a factor of two.}.
-Confirmation of the present results calls for a new generation of experimental efforts, where besides data uncertainty issue one also has to account for various complications in reality for a fair comparison, such as thickness of the electron layer, disorder and temperature effects~\cite{DasSarma2004,Zhang2005,Asgari2006,Gokmen2008}.
+On the experimental side, both enhanced~\cite{PhysRevLett.91.046403} and later then suppressed~\cite{PhysRevLett.101.026402, PhysRevB.79.195311} effective mass of the spin-polarized 2DEG are reported in different systems.
+The discrepancy was attributed to the valley degeneracy~\cite{PhysRevLett.95.186801,PhysRevB.81.235305} involved in the sample used in Ref.~\cite{PhysRevLett.91.046403}.
+The experimental data~\cite{PhysRevLett.101.026402, PhysRevB.79.195311} spread widely between our predictions and those of Refs.~\cite{PhysRevB.80.245104,PhysRevB.87.045131,PhysRevB.88.035133}~\footnote{We note that the indicated $r_s$ values of the same data plotted in Fig.~2 of Ref.~\cite{PhysRevB.79.235324} and Fig.~9 of Ref.~\cite{PhysRevB.87.045131} differ by a factor of two.}.
+Confirmation of the present results calls for a new generation of experimental efforts, where besides data uncertainty issue one also has to account for various complications in reality for a fair comparison, such as thickness of the electron layer, disorder and temperature effects~\cite{PhysRevB.69.125334,PhysRevLett.95.256603,PhysRevB.74.075301,PhysRevLett.101.146405}.